-A tea leaf is an amazing thing- it is the realization of so many different factors, coming together to create a beautiful sensory experience in a cup of tea.
-First, there is the environment: how clean is a growing region?
+The tea leaf is an amazing thing- it is the realization of so many different factors, coming together to create a beautiful sensory experience in a cup of tea.
+First, there is the environment and effects of terroir: how clean is a growing region?
 How much rainfall did the tea receive?
 What season was it picked in?
 Everything from elevation and soil composition to that season’s temperature and nearby local flora will ultimately effect the final brew in your tea cup.
 Consider on top of that the craftsmanship and knowledge of the tea farmers and tea masters who picked and finished your tea: how was the tea picked?
 How carefully was it processed?
 Was it picked at just the right time of day?

-These are just a few of the variables that a good cup of tea depend on.
-The finest teas are grown and picked with a profound level of care from the farmer, and respect for the environment.
+These are just a few of the variables upon which a good cup of tea depends.
+The world’s finest teas are grown and picked with a profound level of care and respect for the environment.
 It requires a rare alignment of all the perfect conditions, and the dedication of everyone involved in the growing and finishing process to share something truly incredible.
-It also requires the generosity of the farmers to even sell those rare and perfect crops instead of just keeping them for personal consumption.
+It also requires the generosity of the farmers to even sell those rare and perfect crops rather than keeping those gems for close friends and family.

-Finally, a good cup of tea is dependent on the care with which it is brewed.
-The water used, the time steeped, and even the light and weather outside have an effect on the taste of the tea.
+Even still, a good cup of tea is dependent upon the care with which it is brewed.
+The quality of your water, the time spent steeping – even the light, humidity and weather outside have an effect on the taste of tea!
 The humbling beauty of the perfect cup is fleeting, enjoyed in the moment and never fully reproduced.

 Tea is just as dependent on the mental state of the taster.
-If you can put yourself in the right frame of mind, quiet the chatter of the everyday, and immerse yourself in the sensory experience of brewing and tasting a cup of tea, even a mediocre tea will be beautiful.
+If you can put yourself in the right frame of mind, quiet the chatter of the everyday, and immerse yourself in the sensory experience of brewing and tasting a cup of tea, every cup of tea can be beautiful.
 This is the essence and heart of the whole culture of tea in China.
-All the beautiful objects, the teapots, the ritual, the fine teas, they are only there to make it easier to get to that state of mind.
+All the beautiful objects, the teapots, the ritual, the fine teas – they are only there to make it easier to get to this particular state of mind.

-So how do you taste tea then?
-The easy answer is that it is something learned through drinking lots and lots of tea with guidance from devoted tea friends.
-However, it is possible to learn proper tasting technique with a bit of ritual to help enforce the state of mind.
+So, how do you taste tea then?
+The “easy answer” is simply to learn through drinking lots and lots of tea with guidance from devoted tea friends.
+Just getting started?
+Never fear – it is possible to learn proper tasting technique with a bit of ritual to help enforce the state of mind.

-First, find a time every day to brew tea when you don’t need tea.
-This means, if you are looking to taste tea with care, you don’t want to be drinking it for your caffeine kick, for the water, or for any purpose other than enjoying the flavors.
+If you are looking to taste tea with care, you don’t want to be drinking it for your caffeine kick, to quench your thirst or for any purpose other than enjoying the experience.
 Removing necessity from the ritual of tea is the first step towards enjoyment.
-The Chinese ceremony is called gongfu tea, which means “free time tea.”
-This is because drinking tea for leisure is considered different than drinking tea to accomplish a goal (like hydration or caffeine) or as an accompaniment to work.
+The Chinese ceremony is called gongfu tea – “free time tea.”
+This is because drinking tea for leisure is so different than drinking tea to accomplish a goal (like hydration or caffeine) or as an accompaniment to work.

 Once you have found a time to devote to drinking tea, preferably daily for the benefit of repeating the ritual, you need to find a place to drink it.
 If you have tea wares, set them all out on a table, or even the floor.
 If possible, drink tea in a clean room to avoid distraction.
 Find a comfortable place to sit that you can stay for at least an hour without interruption.
 Quiet music can be a good tool to stay relaxed, though silence is also perfectly acceptable, as it allows you to appreciate the sounds of the tea ritual, the rumbling boil of a kettle, the pouring of water, the clinking of porcelain or yixing clay.

-Once everyone has a chance to look at, smell and discuss the leaves, it is time to brew.
 This article is not a discussion of ideal brewing, as that will change for every tea, so brewing is treated elsewhere on the site.
 While brewing your tea, try to focus on the motion of your arms as you pour water, the gesture of your hands as you hold the tea pot.
-Try as an exercise pouring as gracefully as you are able to.
-The physical care that you put into preparing the tea will actually help clear your mind of other thoughts, and give you more investment in the tea brewed.
+As an exercise, try pouring as gracefully as you can.
+The physical care that you put into preparing the tea will help clear your mind of other thoughts, and give you more investment in the tea brewed.
 I always enjoy tea that I brew with intent and care more than tea brewed casually.